pluralsh/documentation/pages/how-to/set-up/controllers.md

 The `runtime` chart does provision a `letsencrypt-prod` issuer using the http01 ACME protocol, which usually requires no additional configuration.
 It might be suitable for your usecase, in which case the following is unnecessary.
 We have noticed it's more prone to flaking vs dns01.
 Also it can only work on publicly accessible endpoints since it requires an HTTP call to a service hosted by your ingress.
 {% /callout %}

 This sets up IRSA auth to cert-manager to allow dns01 ACME cert validations to succeed using Route53.
-You'll then want to create another service to spawn the cluster issuer resources cert-manager uses, you can do this by adding a file in `services/cluster-issuer/clusterissuer.yaml`:
+You'll then want to create another service to spawn the cluster issuer resources cert-manager uses, you can do this by adding a file at `services/cluster-issuer/clusterissuer.yaml`:

 ```yaml
 apiVersion: cert-manager.io/v1